giuliocerruto/MC-uncertainty-embedding/README.md

 #### ***predicted_class_variances***<sup>[[1](ciao)] </sup>

 The uncertainty of the  *i*-th sample is  decomposed  into two parts, *aleatoric* and *epistemic* uncertainty where the former captures irreducible variability due to randomness of outcomes, and the latter, variability arising from estimation.
 If *p_hat* denotes the *mc_replications* predicted probabilities, then the *aleatoric uncertainty* is computed as the mean, along MonteCarlo dimension, of the element**-**wise product of *p_hat*.
-While the *epistemic uncertainty* is obtained by subtracting
+While the *epistemic uncertainty* is obtained by subtracting CONTINUARE